 Any time missed from school is detrimental to progress and has a negative impact on a child's achievement.
-At our school we view regular school attendance should be at 96% and encourage all parent/carers to support us in ensuring that their child's attendance does not fall below this level.
+At our school we view regular school attendance should be at 96% and encourage all

 Government guidelines prevent Head teachers from granting any leave of absence during term time, unless there are exceptional circumstances.
 For example, a family holiday during term-time does not fall under the category of 'exceptional circumstances' and the school is therefore unable to grant leave of absence.